 Pretty much every facet of American life and culture was impacted in some way by the September 11, 2001 attacks in New York City, Washington DC and Pennsylvania.
-There were four former minor-league baseball players who were killed at the World Trade Center.
+There were five former minor-league baseball players who were killed at the World Trade Center.
 This post is in memory of those whose lives were lost on 9-11-01.

 Marty Boryczewski was born on August 17, 1972 was a catcher who was a standout at Morris Catholic High School and then St. Peter’s College in Jersey City, N.J.
 He first played pro ball for the Lethbridge Mounties of the Pioneer League in 1994.
 He batted .207 in 38 games that season and then played for two more years in the low minors for the Tigers and Pirates organizations.
 He said that he would give himself four years to make it in baseball, and when it didn’t pan out, he went into financial trading.
 Boryczewski eventually went to work for Cantor Fitzgerald as a trader.
 He was 29 years old.